You can now find the weekly menus in Pascale's app.

 My free app already on your smartphone?

-What's for dinner tonight?
-That can sometimes be a tricky question, but with this free app we make it easy for you.
-You can browse through all the books if you are looking for inspiration, search recipes by ingredient or category and very easily create a practical shopping list.
-Don't hesitate, it's absolutely free.
+What shall we eat tonight?
+That can sometimes be a difficult question, but this free app makes it easy for you.
+You can browse through all the books if you are looking for a weekly menu, search for recipes by ingredient or category, and easily create a practical shopping list.
+Don't hesitate, it's completely free.

 pure-pascale-naessens-IMG_1656